Patent Registration in India – Online Filing Process, Procedures, and Cost

 Mandatory

-On form of authorisation of a patent agent
+On form of authorization of a patent agent

 No fee